gdlc/STAT_COMP/INCLASS/INCLASS_1.md

 ## Submission to Gradescope

-For your submission to grade scope provide an R-script named `assignment.R` (match case) answeromg the questions shown below If you have multiple files to submit, at least one of them is named as `assignment.R`.
-You may submit your answer to Gradescope as many times as you wish.
+For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown below.
+If you have multiple files to submit, at least one of them is named as `assignment.R`.
+You may submit your answer to Gradescope as many times as needed.

   - Question 1: include two variables, named `Q1.1` and `Q1.2`  each storing the class of `x` and `y`, respectivesly.
   - Question 2: Store in a variable `Q2` the length of the product `x*y`